 (b) At least two units of the kit shall be assembled in exact accordance with the instructions supplied with the product to be marketed.
 If all components required to fully complete the kit (other than those specified in paragraph (a) of this section which are needed for compliance with the technical provisions and must be included with the kit) are not normally furnished with the kit, assembly shall be made using the recommended components.
-The assembled units shall be certified or notified, as appropriate, pursuant to the requirements of this part.
+The assembled units shall be certified or authorized under the Declaration of Conformity procedure, as appropriate, pursuant to the requirements of this part.